metablaster/WindowsFirewallRuleset/README.md

 It might answer some of your questions, for example [Monitoring Firewall](Readme/MonitoringFirewall.md) explains how to monitor firewall in real time.

+If you have random questions that don't fit anywhere else or you just want to say something then please open new discussion here on this site under "Discussions"

 [Table of Contents](#table-of-contents)

 ## The future